lee-yunseok/Icon-Generator/README.md

 * clone this repository:
   * git clone https://github.com/lee-yunseok/Icon-Generator
 * Prepare **just one image** for use as your all icon. **The image file must be 1024x1024 pixels png format.**
 * Run the shell-script(.sh) you want.
-If all you want, just run all.sh.
+If you want all platforms, just run all.sh.
 For example:
   ```
   all.sh icon.png icons
   ```